2021 Toyota Sienna Wheelchair Vans Available Only as Gas/Electric Hybrids Beginning 2021 Model Year

 WHAT TYPE OF MODIFICATION/EQUIPMENT MIGHT I BE PRESCRIBED?

-Lowered floor, wheelchair accessible van
+Lowered floor, wheelchair-accessible van

 • Wheelchair or scooter lift